andysalerno/andysalerno_src/content/posts/toygrep_1.md

 ### Part 1: The dumbest thing that works

+Rewinding the clock to Day 1.
+(If you're only interested in the very final result, I will link that part here once I publish it, or you can simply peruse [the latest code in the github repo.](https://github.com/andysalerno/toygrep)).

 I started by implementing "the dumbest thing that works" for the simplest possible user scenario:
 *Search a single file for a simple regex pattern and print the result.*